FMCSA Compliance Guide for Texas Truckers

 These are minimums.
 Many shippers and brokers require higher limits (often $1M-$2M), and we recommend most truckers carry at least $1M to stay competitive.
 Your policy must name the DOT as a certificate holder, and you must maintain continuous coverage without gaps.

 Beyond primary liability, you'll want cargo insurance (if you're liable for cargo damage), physical damage coverage on your trucks, and bobtail coverage for when you're driving unloaded.
-TAP Insurance Texas specializes in trucking coverage and can help you find the right combination for your operation.
+TAP Insurance Agency specializes in trucking coverage and can help you find the right combination for your operation.

 UCR (Unified Carrier Registration) Registration